Quantifying uncertainty in spikes estimated from calcium imaging data: Discussion

-} Of course, the practical details of computing the set \eqref{eq:S_set} will depend on the function $\mathcal{M}(\cdot)$ that yields the estimated spikes.
+} Furthermore, for $\pval$ defined in \eqref{eq:pval}, and $\phi_0 \sim \mathcal{N}\qty(0,\sigma^2||\nu||_2^2)$, { } \end{Proposition} It follows that to compute the $p$-value in \eqref{eq:pval}, we must characterize the set { } Of course, the practical details of computing the set \eqref{eq:S_set} will depend on the function $\mathcal{M}(\cdot)$ that yields the estimated spikes.
 The task of characterizing the set \eqref{eq:S_set} is the focus of Section~\ref{section:method}.

 In \eqref{eq:phi}, $y'(\phi)$ results from perturbing $y$ by a function of $\phi$ along the direction defined by $\nu$.
 Elements of $y$ that fall outside of the support of $\nu$ are not perturbed.
 Then, $\mathcal{S}$ in \eqref{eq:S_set} is the set of $\phi$ such that applying $\mathcal{M}(\cdot)$ to the perturbed data $y'(\phi)$ results in an estimated spike at $\thj$.